20th Annual (2023) "Humies" Awards

 1. why the result qualifies as being human-competitive and

 2. why the judges should consider the entry as "best" in comparison to other entries that may also be "human-competitive."

-In this short oral presentation to the judges, a description of the work itself is decidedly secondary.
-By the time of your presentation, the judges will be familiar with the papers.
-Thus, the focus of the presentation is on reasons why the work being presented should win a prize — not an explanation or presentation of the work itself.
+In this 10-minute presentation to the judges, a description of the work itself is decidedly secondary.
+By the time of viewing of your video, the judges will be familiar with the paper(s).
+Thus, the focus of the presentation is on reasons why the work being presented should win a prize — not primarily an explanation or presentation of the work itself.

 The presenting author for each entry must register for the GECCO conference.

-A judge will recuse himself or herself if he or she is closely associated with a finalist (e.g., a current academic advisor, current collaborator, co-author with the finalist of related work).
+Judges will recuse themselves if they are closely associated with a finalist (e.g., a current academic advisor, current collaborator, co-author with the finalist of related work).